MusicConnectionMachine/VisualizationG6/README.md

 If everything is on track, in the project directory, run `yarn start`.
 This should start the webpack-dev-server and you should see the initial page with **Hello World** when you browse to http://localhost:8080

-To start the elasticsearch server, run `docker-compose up -d` in the project directory. (`docker-compose down` to stop the server)
+To start the elasticsearch server, run `docker-compose up` in the project directory. (`docker-compose down` to stop the server)

 ## Setup